opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Version

-This is version 0.4.0 of the geoparquet specification.
+This is version 0.4.0 of the GeoParquet specification.

 ## Geometry columns